Farmeurimmo/Custom-Fishing/README.md

 With the new concept of weight system, CustomFishing brings unlimited customization possibilities and best performance.
 Developed by xiaomomi.

+# Why a fork?

+Because the original repository is malformed for building outside of the developer infrastructure.
+So I fixed it.
+I removed the proxy settings that were causing the build to fail.

 ## How to build

 ### Linux